msupply-foundation/conforma-docs/content/docs/TutorialInternal/viewingreports.md

  ![Provisional medicines register](/docs/about/demo/register.png)

 #### Adjusting preferences
-You can adjust your user settings by clicking on the user icon in the bottom left of the screen and selecting Preferences.
+You can adjust your user settings by clicking on the user icon in the bottom left of the screen and selecting <b>Preferences</b>.

  ![Prefences Select](/docs/about/demo/preferences2.png)

- Under Preferences, you can make changes to the reporting timezone and the user interface theme, eg switching between dark and light.
+ Under Preferences, you can make changes to the reporting timezone and the user interface theme, e.g. switching between dark and light.

  ![Grafana Preferences](/docs/about/demo/preferences3.png)